xmkhatshwa/crud-employee-rest-api/README.md

 | `PUT`   | `/api/employees` | Update an existing employee |
 | `DELETE`   | `/api/employees/{employeeId}` | Delete an existing employee |

+## Communication

-I hope you had a lot of fun with this project as I did creating it.
-Please share your thoughts on the project based on your experience.
-What you have learnt or improve.
-More information on how to reach me: linkedin: https://www.linkedin.com/in/xola-mkhatshwa-966482a0/ or email: mkhatshwa.xola@gmail.com or [xolamkhatshwa.com](https://xolamkhatshwa.com/)
+I hope you have fun with this project as I did creating it.
+Please share your thoughts based on your experience.
+What you have learnt or to improve.
+Connect with me: linkedin: https://www.linkedin.com/in/xola-mkhatshwa-966482a0/ or email: mkhatshwa.xola@gmail.com or [xolamkhatshwa.com](https://xolamkhatshwa.com/)

 Thank you.